 In spinal cord stimulation, an implanted small device called a spinal cord stimulator interrupts pain signals in your spine and legs.
-At Precision Pain Management, LLC, Dr. Coccaro uses the latest state-of-the-art spinal cord stimulators, including the Nevro HF10 and Boston Scientific systems.
+At Precision Pain Management, LLC, Dr. Coccaro uses the latest state-of-the-art spinal cord stimulators, including the Boston Scientiﬁc and other extremely successful systems.

-Spinal cord stimulation gives you excellent pain relief without any dangerous medication or surgery.
+Spinal cord stimulation gives you excellent pain relief without any dangerous medication or debilitating surgeries.

 The tiny spinal cord stimulation device delivers mild electrical impulses to your spinal cord.
 These impulses interrupt the nerve pain signals, calming the nerves, and preventing pain.